 How to Overcome Glossophobia (An Irrational Fear of Public Speaking)

 Realize that some stage fright is both normal and natural.

 Step one in reducing presentation jitters is to realize that public speaking, in and of itself, has fear built into the design.
 I typically spend a lot of the first hour in my presentation workshops getting my students to understand this.
 Think about any skill that you have learned that took more than a week to master.
 For instance, something like riding a bicycle, driving a car, skiing, firing a gun, learning to use a computer, and the like.
 All of these skills are things that you can practice in private with just you and a parent or coach.
 Public speaking is different, though.
 The first time that you practice this skill, you have an entire audience looking at you (and possibly judging you.)

-Getting on a bike the first time and driving for the first time are pretty nerve-raking as well.
-However, think about how much fear that you would have felt if your entire elementary school had been standing around watching you trying to ride your bike for the very first time.
-How nervous would you have been if the entire High School had come out to watch you try to drive on your first time behind the wheel.
+Getting on a bike the first time and driving for the first time are both pretty nerve-racking as well.
+However, the first time you rode a bike, the entire elementary school probably wasn’t watching you.
+How nervous would you have been if that were the case?
+Also, the entire High School wasn’t watch you your first time behind the wheel either.
 Public speaking is an entirely different animal because when you do it, an audience is watching.

 So that nervousness that you feel is pretty normal and natural.
 Don’t let it debilitate you.

 If you can identify the CAUSE of the fear, it is much easier to overcome the fear.

 One of the first things that our presentation instructors do when we consult with a client or start a presentation class is to try to get the client or student to identify the cause of the fear.
 Most often, the cause is just lack of experience.
 (For instance, if you only drive your car once every two years, you will likely be nervous every time you drive.)
 However, the following are things that we have heard that are more likely to cause a phobia versus a normal fear.